transitlounge/laravel/README.md

 ## About transitlounge/laravel

-This is a form from the laravel Repo.
+This is a fork from the main laravel Repo.

 See [documentation](https://transitlounge.github.io/laravel/)